Sabarimala Temple: Timings, History & Online Ticket Bookings

-Have you ever gone to Baijnath Temple and seen the architecture of this temple?
+Have you ever gone to Baijnath Temple and seen its architecture?
 The scenery of Baijnath Temple (Palampur) is the most beautiful to see.
 Devotees worship Lord Shiva at Baijnath Temple, which is very popular in the state of Himachal Pradesh.

 In Baijnath Temple Palampur Lord Shiva is worshipped as the ‘God of healing’ and it is believed to say that Baijnath is the incarnation of Lord Shiva.
 The avatar of Baijnath, Lord Shiva removes the miseries and pain of his devotees.

 Although the Baijnath Temple holds special significance to the devotees of Lord Shiva and is considered sacred.
-The people also say that the water of Baijnath Temple is like medicinal value and cure for the devotees.
+The people also say that the water of Baijnath Temple has medicinal value and is a cure for devotees.
 The water of Baijnath Temple (Palampur) cures severe illnesses and diseases.

-This makes devotees interested in visiting the temple every year from all around the world.
+This makes devotees from all around the world interested in visiting the temple every year.
 Ahuka and Manyuka, two native merchants, developed Baijnath Temple in 1204 A.D.
 The merchants were devotees of Lord Shiva.

 This revered temple, which is barely 16 kilometres from Palampur, is a location where one can find unwavering quiet and untarnished tranquillity in the soft caress of god.
 Lord Shiva and Demon King Ravana are revered in the temple, which is one of the few in India.